Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

 The following fields can be specified on this screen:

-- **Server Host** -- This should be the name / IP address of the Selenium server.
+- **Server Host**: This should be the name / IP address of the Selenium server.
 Typically this will be localhost because RemoteLaunch is usually installed on the Selenium server itself.
-- **Server Port** -- This should be set to the custom port that the Selenium server uses as a proxy when intercepting requests to the browser.
+- **Server Port**: This should be set to the custom port that the Selenium server uses as a proxy when intercepting requests to the browser.
 The default value is 4444.
-- **Browser String** -- This needs to be the name of the browser that the Selenium server will launch.
+- **Browser String**: This needs to be the name of the browser that the Selenium server will launch.
 Common values include:

-    - **\*firefox** -- This will launch the Firefox web browser
+    - **\*firefox**: This will launch the Firefox web browser
-    - **\*iexplore** -- This will launch the Microsoft Internet Explorer web browser
+    - **\*iexplore**: This will launch the Microsoft Internet Explorer web browser
-    - **\*safari** -- This will launch the Apple Safari web browser
+    - **\*safari**: This will launch the Apple Safari web browser

-- **Browser URL** -- This needs to be the initial URL that you want the browser to open to a) Selenium WebDriver 2.x
+- **Browser URL**: This needs to be the initial URL that you want the browser to open to a) Selenium WebDriver 2.x

 The Selenium 2.x engine adds its own tab to this page which allows you to configure how Selenium operates: